Harmonica Incident: Efforts to replace Berra

 By that time, the team's management had heard the players' complaints and the stories about the lack of discipline.
 The American League had queried the other nine teams about whether they would approve the sale of the Yankees to the CBS television network, the first word outside the two parties about a transaction that had been in the works since around the time Berra had been offered the manager's position; Topping and Webb did not want any negative publicity to disrupt the deal.
 According to sportswriter Joe Trimble, around August 12 Houk discreetly contacted Alvin Dark, then manager of the San Francisco Giants, about taking over from Berra after the season.

-Dark was respected as a manager, and popular in New York from his days as a player when the Giants had been in that city, but he had also been involved in a recent controversy over a remark he had allegedly made suggesting that the team's African-American and Latino players were not as "mentally alert" as their white counterparts.
-While he claimed to have been misquoted, and many of his players defended him, the publicity reportedly prevented the Yankees from offering him the job.
+Dark was respected as a manager, and popular in New York from his days as a player when the Giants had been in that city, but he had also been involved in a recent controversy over a remark one accuser claimed he had made suggesting that the team's African-American and Latino players were not as "mentally alert" as their white counterparts.
+Dark insisted he had been misquoted, and many of his players defended him, but the publicity reportedly prevented the Yankees from offering him the job.
 Since any such negotiations before the end of the season would have violated baseball's strict anti-tampering rules, no records exist and thus it is also uncertain if, at that time, the team had definitely decided to replace Berra.

 With Dark out of the picture, the team reportedly made another effort to line up a replacement.
 Houk supposedly took advantage of a road trip to Kansas City late in the month to travel across Missouri and secretly meet with St. Louis Cardinals manager Johnny Keane, who was also reportedly having difficulty with some of his team's stars and seemed to be likely to be replaced himself after Gussie Busch, CEO of team owner Anheuser–Busch and team president, had fired general manager Bing Devine earlier in the month; word that Busch had already talked to onetime New York Giants manager Leo Durocher about taking over had leaked, alienating Keane.
 The Cardinals were floundering, and seemed unlikely at that time to win the National League pennant.
 It is not known what the outcome of this meeting was or even if it actually took place.

 The Yankees were also playing poorly by this point.
 On August 17, they arrived in Comiskey Park for a four-game series with the White Sox which had the potential to give either team the upper hand in the pennant race, at least in regard to one another.
 The Yankees had lost 6 of the 11 preceding games.
 Chicago won all four games in this series, including the final game on August 20, holding the Yankees scoreless as they got five runs off Ford in three innings.